lizmat/articles/sbom-4.md

 ## Adding support for Raku module distributions

-But implementing all of this, was not really of use for Raku module distributions itself.
+But implementing all of this was not really of use for Raku module distributions itself.
 Because there was **no** support for Raku defined in the PURL specification itself yet.

 I decided to wing it.
 Which was pretty easy, at first:
 - type: "raku" (that was easy)